vitaliihonta/landing/mdoc/input/workflows-activities.md

     - If you want to wait for the *Workflow Execution* to finish, use *ZWorkflowStub.execute* method.
 It schedules the *Workflow Execution* and waits until it's picked up by a worker and executed.
 The method returns the workflow result in case of success (a *PullingResult* in our case) and the error details in case of failure.

 Running the above code requires you to provide an instance of *ZWorkflowClient*.
-The assumption is that you have a single instance of the *ZWorkflowClient* that is shared through the whole client application.
+The assumption is that you have a single instance of the *ZWorkflowClient* shared through the whole client application.

 *ZIO Temporal* leverages *ZIO's* standard dependency injection and configuration capabilities for constructing library components such as *ZWorkflowClient*.
 Here is how you create it: